-The South Downs National Park Authority's statutory purposes of conservation and enhancement of the natural beauty of the area result in particular challenges for Businesses.
-Areas south and west of the centre as well as hills to the north leading to the Hangars have high landscape impacts and, as land used for employment purposes generally has a higher negative landscape impact than housing, it has to be developed extremely sensitively.
-Mitigating effects (such as green roofs) are expensive for businesses, especially small companies, to absorb.
-These issues mean that, although there is high demand for businesses to locate in Petersfield because of its good transport links, often it is very difficult to accommodate them.
+The release of land for employment use in Petersfield is restricted due to its location within the South Downs National Park.
+Areas south and west of the centre as well as hills to the north leading to the Hangars have high landscape impacts.
+Land used for employment purposes generally has a higher negative landscape impact than housing and mitigating effects (such as green roofs) are expensive for small companies to absorb.